Inov-8 BARE-XF 210 V2 - Women's Review

 Our Analysis and Test Results

 The Bare-XF 210 V2 shoe is an innovative design in minimalist gym shoes.
-This is a great shoe for cross training and a great asset when rope climbing.
+This is a great shoe for cross-training and a fantastic asset when rope climbing.

 The Bare-XF has a complicated and difficult-to-remember name for an otherwise simple and memorable minimalist shoe.
-This pair is designed for cross training and gym use, and we agree.
+This pair is designed for cross-training and gym use, and we agree.
 The toe is shaped into a narrower point, so we sized up a little bit to get the toe space we wanted.
 This provided adequate toe box room, but it meant that when running, we sometimes felt the toe bend and catch on the ground during push-off.
-For slower paced activities on flat ground, such as gym workouts, this is an excellent shoe.
+However, for slower-paced activities on flat ground, such as gym workouts, this is an excellent shoe.

-The Inov-8 shoes do not look like your classic barefoot or minimalist shoe, but they are well disguised.
-The zero drop sole is very thin and supple at just 3mm thick, and if you size appropriately up, you'll find adequate space to spread your toes wide.
-The scored sole also let us lift our toes easily, which we have come to enjoy in our minimalist footwear.
+The Bare-XF shoes do not look like your classic barefoot or minimalist shoe, but they are well disguised.
+The zero-drop sole is very thin and supple at just 3mm thick, and if you size appropriately up, you'll find adequate space to spread your toes wide.
+The scored sole also lets you lift your toes easily, which we enjoy in our minimalist footwear.

 The Bare-XF shoes score in the middle of the pack for weight in this review at 13.5 ounces for a size 10 women's (41.5 European).
 They are an excellent lightweight footwear option.

 These shoes feature Inov-8's proprietary rubber sole, which is supple, sticky, and grooved enough to provide some traction on wet or dust-covered surfaces.
 The stand-out feature of these shoes, however, is the Rope-Tec rubberized ridges along the inner and outer surfaces of the sole which aid when climbing ropes.